 If Armstrong and Small had a football team, Rachel would be our safety.
 We can pretty much throw her into any of our positions and she will do it with a smile.
 Rachel has been working for us part time since 2008 and currently works in our reception area and as our diagnostic technician during our evening hours.

-Amanda is our newest team member and is the first smiling face to greet you as you come into our clinic.
+Amanda is the first smiling face to greet you as you come into our clinic.
 Her background in retail sales and customer services has served her well and she has been an excellent addition to our team.
 She can often be found answering phones and checking patients in and out of our clinic.
 Her friendly personality helps to give our clinic a great first and last impression to all of our patients.